 The summer session started.
 He had class in the morning, worked in the afternoons (eight hours on the weekends) and spent all evening studying.
 It didn't leave much time to have fun.
 "Damn," he swore for the millionth time, "why was I so stupid last fall."

 The second weekend into the session when walking into the mall he looked in the window of the lingerie store.
 They had live models on Saturdays posing in negligees and other sleepwear, another reason why he'd rather be in big city instead of back home.
 Today while admiring the model standing as still as a statue his eyes nearly bulged out and he had to put his hand over his mouth.
 I know her, he thought nearly blurting it aloud.
-She's from home
+She's from home.

 Walking towards work dodging all the little kids running around and women pushing strollers he pictured her as a senior when he was a freshman four years earlier.
 She'd changed.
 Still beautiful, but there was a sadness in her eyes that posing as a living mannequin didn't hide.